Java 21 · Project Loom · Spring Boot 3.2+

 Response

-Spring Boot virtual thread request chain
+Virtual thread request chain

 HTTP arrives New VT created Security filters Controller → Service DB: VT unmounts DB done: remounts 200 OK + GC'd